omgmog/omgmog.github.com/_posts/2013-05-01-meta-post-about-making-this-blog-responsive-and-not-using-px.md

 Try resizing your browser, I've added `breakpoints` at `1200px`, `1024px`, and `800px`.

-I'm using [Rainbow](http://craig.is/making/rainbows) to make my code snippets look nice, with my own implementation of the Monokai colour scheme.

-I've also factored out some re-used bits of code in to Jekyll includes, to reduce code duplication in my templates.
+I've factored out some bits of code into Jekyll template includes, to reduce code duplication in my templates.

 So now the main folder structure is like this: